ionic-team/ionic-docs/src/pages/react/your-first-app/4-loading-photos.md

 Fortunately, this is easy: we’ll leverage the Capacitor [Storage API](https://capacitor.ionicframework.com/docs/apis/storage) to store our array of Photos in a key-value store.

+## Storage API

-Begin by defining a constant variable that will act as the key for the store before the `usePhotoGallery` function definition:
+Begin by defining a constant variable that will act as the key for the store before the `usePhotoGallery` function definition in `src/hooks/usePhotoGallery.ts`:

 ```typescript
 const PHOTO_STORAGE = "photos";